 DR: You mentioned Beckett and your interest in Beckett that predated the existence of the company.
-Could we look into that a little bit more in terms of what were your respective encounters with Beckett?
-Because Beckett it seems to me features in a certain way in Lippy but also obviously explicitly in Beckett’s Room, which is one of your more recent pieces.
+Could we look into that a little bit more in terms of: what were your respective encounters with Beckett?
+Because Beckett it seems to me features in some unspoken way in Lippy but also obviously explicitly in Beckett’s Room, which is one of your more recent pieces.
 I don’t know whether I’m right in thinking that that interest in the Beckettian worldview, if you like, is in some way foundational for your company as well?

 [00:19:27] MAKING LIPPY (2013)

 DR: How did Lippy come about then?
 What was your process of conceiving that piece and then working on it?
 I’m asking about Lippy specifically because I read Beckett into it and I don’t know whether or not I’m correct to do that.